SQL PHP HTML ASP JavaScript articles and free scripts to download

 Feedback form in PHP

-Feed back form is very important for any website point of view.
-Any website can have this feedback form to collect the messages from the visitors and post to any email address.
-Feedback form developed by HTML and then processing is done by using PHP.
-Any other CGI or scripting language can be used to post the message from the website to the webmaster.
-We will discuss PHP feedback form here.
 By using a feedback form or contact us form the email address need not be exposed to web robots who will pick up the email address for spamming.
-Visitors away from their home computer or using public computers may not able to post messages with a mailto link.
-This can be completely avoided by using feedback forms as all the details of the feedback form is posted to email address by using PHP.
-PHP email function is a built-in php function.
+It is useful for visitors as they need not open or login to their email account to send any message.
+Visitors away from their home computer or using public computers may not be interested to post messages with a mailto link.
+This can be completely avoided by using feedback forms as all the details of the feedback form is posted to email address of site admin or to any other address in background without exposing the email of site-admin.

 Let us first start with HTML to display the feedback form.
 You can see the contactus page of this site ( view source ) to get the html code.
 The detail country list is also available there.